animeshsrivastava24/3D-SCANNER-IITB/README.md

-Copyright (c) 2017 Team SAAS , the above open source program codes are worked and tested on Ubuntu Linux 14.04.5
+Copyright (c) 2017 Team SAAS , the above open source program codes were written and tested on Ubuntu 14.04.5